What are the most important things to know about zidovudine?

 - For more information on the use of zidovudine in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.

-- Recommendations on the use of zidovudine to treat certain HHV-8 infections in people with HIV from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America.
+- Recommendations on the use of zidovudine to treat certain HHV-8 infections in people with HIV from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.

-- The FDA drug labels for zidovudine tablets and zidovudine capsules, oral solution, and solution for IV injection.
+- This Patient Version drug summary is based on the following FDA label(s): Capsule, oral solution, injection (solution); Tablet.
 The Patient Counseling Information section of the labels includes information for people taking zidovudine.

 - A list of FDA-approved HIV medicines, from HIVinfo.